 But how can kids get started on their financial literacy journey?
 First, start with budgeting and a plan for your finances.
 Download an app like Mint (Android/iPhone) or YNAB (Android/iPhone/iPad), for instance, to help you save money.

 Building a budget and learning how to track spending and save money gives kids confidence and control over their money.
 Furthermore, it’s a financial literacy lesson that benefits the entire family.

 In this paragraph, I will share what some experts recommend.
 Experts suggest that parents start teaching kids from an early age about money and its importance in the family.
 Moreover, here are some great ways to teach your kids the value of money:

 - Use a children’s book like, If You Made A Milion, by David Schwartz and Steven Kellogg.

 - Teach them the importance of saving and the difference between wants and needs.

 - Use Minecraft to teach Financial Literacy

-Financial literacy for kids is an important subject that all parents and teachers should tackle.
-The seriousness of teaching children this subject, will not only better their financial situation in the future, but will also help lower huge debit rates in our nation
+In conclusion, this article, Financial Literacy: A Teachable Moment for Kids for kids is an important subject that all parents and teachers should tackle.
+The seriousness of teaching children this subject, will not only better their financial situation in the future, but will also help lower huge debit rates in our nation.